-Throughout the summer, a 30-minute "Keeper Kids" session is provided twice daily for children aged 5 to 12.
+Throughout the summer, a 30-minute "Keeper Kids" session is provided twice daily for children aged five to 12.

 Outside of the park, West Yellowstone is surrounded by spectacular natural settings.

-Hebgen Lake is a great illustration of the vast surrounding landscapes.
+Hebgen Lake is an excellent illustration of the vast surrounding landscapes.

-This huge lake on the Madison River, located just under 20 minutes northwest, is a popular summer leisure destination.
+This vast lake on the Madison River, located just under 20 minutes northwest, is a popular summer leisure destination.

 Boat ramps, campsites, and hiking paths are maintained by the US Forest Service along the lakefront.

 The reservoir is among the finest Stillwater fishing locations in the area, making fishing one of the most popular pastimes.

 Even if you don't catch anything, Hebgen Lake is a great place to watch the sunset fill the sky with vibrant hues.